 The following amendments are proposed to Chapter II of the McMinnville Comprehensive Plan, "Natural Resources".
-Font that is underlined and italicized indicates new language, strikethrough font indicates language to be deleted.

-- O.50 The City should develop, adopt and maintain a Natural Hazards Inventory as part of the McMinnville Comprehensive Plan (Volume I).
+- 0.50 The City should develop, adopt and maintain a Natural Hazards Inventory as part of the McMinnville Comprehensive Plan (Volume I).
 The inventory shall include maps and text that identify the location, type and risk level for three types of natural hazards: geological hazards (including steep slopes, earthquakes and landslides), flood hazards (land within the 100-year floodplain) and wildfire hazards within the urban growth boundary and the unincorporated land outside of the urban growth boundary. - 0.75 The City should develop and adopt a Natural Hazards (NH) overlay zone to manage the cumulative effects of inventoried natural hazards within the urban growth boundary on people and property.